jpalominolau/tacticsImplementation/README.md

 # Tactics implementation

+## Requirements
+- Ensure you have JDK installed (version 23 or higher recommended)

 ## How to compile and run
 From the root of this repository you will find two separate project folders:
 - heartbeatmonito/ - Prototype implementing the heartbeat tactic